moleculer-java/moleculer-spring-boot-demo/README.md

 ![image](docs/dependency.png)

-To create the installer, run the "gradlew buildInstaller" command in the project's root directory:
+To create the installer, run the "gradle buildInstaller" command in the project's root directory:

 ![image](docs/gradlew.png)